 "Come on, put your back into it.
 A Watcher scoffs at gravity." – Giles to Spike, Restless

 It was dark and stuffy.
-Amy tried to move but her body wouldn't cooperate.
-Magic, she thought dully.
+Amy tried to move, but her body wouldn't cooperate.
+Had to be magic.

 "Help me," she tried to scream.
 It came out as a croak.